mihaildono/padawan-project/youngling/introduction.md

 ```

 ## Loops
-Some times we want to `iterate` through the whole array and perform the same action for every element and not go through them individually.
+Some times we want to `iterate` through a collection and perform the an action for every element and not go through them individually.
 These constructs are called `loops`.
 Initially we will use `for` loop.
 This is a machinery which increments a certain `variable` by a specific value.
 For example if we have an array with length 10 and we want to go through the whole thing, we start at index 0, go through each number until we reach index 9.
 This is an example `for loop`:
 ```js
 for (i = 0; i < 5; i++) {
     arr[i] // arr[0] => 69, arr[1] => 31 ...
 }
 ```

-The construct starts with keyword `for`, then we have 3 parts: start of iteration `i = 0`, then when to stop `i < 5`, and finally how to increment it `i++`(this is the same as to write `i = i + 1`).
+The construct starts with keyword `for`, then we have 3 parts: start of
+iteration `i = 0`, end of iteration `i < 5`, and finally how to increment it `i++`(this is the same as to write `i = i + 1`).
 With this, in the enclosing `block`, we get a variable `i`, which will change it's value 5 times -> 0, 1, 2, 3, 4.
 Notice that in the brackets `[]`, we can write not only numbers, but also variables, that evaluate to numbers. **IMPORTANT** `for loop` changes the value of `i`, if we want to take the current value of the array we must use `arr[i]`.

 ###### Exercises
 1. Create an array with 5 values and console log each value